An avid fan of my book just told me that she is going to get a tattoo down the front of her body ~ of her favorite sentence from chapter 3. Wow.

 Lots of interesting comments and connected @twitter followers and their threads as well.

-I’ve been invited to be a panel member for a discussion on ethical non-monogamy at the Southwest Love Fest!!!
+I’ve been invited to be a panel member for a discussion on masculinity within ethical non-monogamy at the Southwest Love Fest!!!

 At last, a hypersexual perspective on ethical sexual relationships has been welcomed!

 Of course, none of this surprises me.
-From a logical point-of-view, and from inside the daily experience of hypersexuality, each of these social evolution’s could be seen developing.
+From a logical point-of-view of our current social environment, and from inside the daily experience of hypersexuality, each of these social evolution’s could be seen developing.
 In large part, because they needed to be developed.
 And in no small part, because the time has come.